webxos/macroslow/QUANTUM/Quantum_Model_Context_Protocol_Guide.markdown

-# Quantum Model Context Protocol: Powering the Future with PROJECT DUNES
+# Quantum Model Context Protocol: Powering the Future

-We’ve reached the pinnacle of our course: the **Quantum Model Context Protocol (MCP)** and **PROJECT DUNES 2048-AES**, a game-changer for agentic machine learning.
+We’ve reached the pinnacle of our course: the **Quantum Model Context Protocol (MCP)**, a game-changer for agentic machine learning.
 This final part explores how quantum logic transforms bilinear AI systems—input vs. output—into quadralinear frameworks that process context, intent, environment, and history simultaneously, pushing science to new frontiers.

 ## What’s the MCP?

 The **Model Context Protocol (MCP)** is a standardized interface for AI agents to query quantum resources securely.
 Classical AI is bilinear, processing data sequentially.
-The MCP, powered by **PROJECT DUNES 2048-AES**, uses quantum logic to create quadralinear systems, where agents handle multidimensional data.
-The **MAML protocol** encodes workflows into secure .MAML.ml files, using 2048-bit AES and CRYSTALS-Dilithium for quantum-resistant security.
+The MCP can harness gen AI to use quantum logic to create quadralinear systems, where the agents handle multidimensional data.
+The **MAML syntax** encodes .markdown file workflows into secure .MAML.ml files, enabling for 2048-bit AES and CRYSTALS-Dilithium for quantum-resistant security.

 ## Quantum Logic Unleashed